AykutCevik/Geolocate-IP-Browser-Extension/README.md

 IP Address & Geolocation (IP Geolocator)
 ==============================

-A browser extension, which shows you the origin of your IP address and several geolocational informations.
+A browser extension which shows you the origin of your IP address and several geolocational informations.

 ![chrome-extension](https://aykutcevik.com/blog/media/chrome-extension-screenshot.png)